-Four factors contribute to cold stress:
+Risk factors that contribute to cold stress include:

 Without early recognition and active care, hypothermia can be deadly.
 Here are some things you can do, if you recognize someone who is dealing with hypothermia: